gedw99/dir-cleaner/README.md

 [![License](https://img.shields.io/github/license/guumaster/dir-cleaner)](https://github.com/guumaster/dir-cleaner/LICENSE)
 # Dir Cleaner

+NOTE: This is a fork of https://github.com/guumaster/dir-cleaner, due to that oen installing a bin called "cmd", which is just too generic, and clashes.

 A simple tool to scan and remove unwanted directories from your system.

 It may takes between 10 or 15 seconds if you pass a path 200Gb and 2 million files.
 It's really fast if you narrow the search.